-The 2020 Randy Stevens Scholarship was financially supported by In’Tech Industries, Inc.
+The 2024 Randy Stevens Scholarship is financially supported by In’Tech Industries, Inc.

-The Randy Stevens Scholarship covers the cost of participating in the 2021 AMUG Conference to be held in Chicago, Illinois from March 14-18, this includes:
+The Randy Stevens Scholarship covers the cost of participating in the 2024 AMUG Conference to be held in Chicago, Illinois, from March 10-14, 2024, this includes:

 - Conference registration fee